towfiqi/serpbear/README.md

 The bundled `docker-compose.yml` runs the published `vontainment/v-serpbear` image with sensible defaults, persistent storage, and the environment variables listed above.
 Override the values in that file (or via `.env`) to match your credentials, and adjust the published port if `3030` clashes with another service on your host.

+#### Container runtime behaviour

+The Docker image now bakes the production build output produced by `npm run build` directly into `/app` and relies on the standalone Next.js server bundle.
+At runtime the container:

+- sets `NODE_ENV=production` and runs as the unprivileged `nextjs` user,
+- runs pending database migrations before launching the API,
+- starts the cron worker in the background from the entrypoint, and
+- exposes port `3000` by default while still persisting `/app/data` for SQLite storage.

+If you need to seed or snapshot the SQLite database before running the container, populate the `data/` directory locally—those files are now copied into the runtime image without being deleted during the build.

 #### SerpBear Integrates with popular SERP scraping services

 If you don't want to use proxies, you can use third party Scraping services to scrape Google Search results.